szannone/emotipal_backend_api_docs/README.md

 # emotipal_backend_api_docs
-API docs for the backend of the Emotipal platform
+API docs for the backend of the Emotipal platform.